tc39/template-literal-revision/README.md

 Lifting the restriction raises the question of how to handle cooked template values that contain illegal escape sequences.
 Currently, cooked template values are supposed to replace escape sequences with the "Unicode code point represented by the escape sequence" but this can't happen if the escape sequence is not valid.

-One solution is to set the cooked value to `undefined` for template values that contain illegal escape sequences.
+The proposed solution is to set the cooked value to `undefined` for template values that contain illegal escape sequences.
 The raw value is still accessible via `.raw` so embedded DSLs that might contain `undefined` cooked values can just use the raw string:

 ```js
 function tag(strs) {